ebullient/quarkus-micrometer-extension/README.md

 # quarkus-micrometer-extension

-This is a quarkus extension that performs build time initialization, configuration, and injection of registries for micrometer.
+This is a quarkus extension that performs build time initialization, configuration, and injection of MeterRegistry, MeterBinder, and MeterFilter isntances for micrometer.
 This is not yet a comprehensive implementation.
 Support for registry implementations will be incremental, starting with Prometheus and JMX (JVM-mode only).

+Most things should "just work" after enabling the extension.
+You'll need to:

+1. Include the quarkus-micrometer-extension dependency (and related quarkus version)
+2. Include micrometer-core if you are using micrometer APIs
+3. Include the micromter registry of your choice (e.g. micrometer-registry-prometheus)

 ## Using a SNAPSHOT